CouncilDataProject/cdp-design/README.md

    `src/static/images/logo` directory.
 6. Add, commit, and push the new logo files to your "fork".
 7. Create a "Pull Request" from your "fork" to this repository.

-Finally, if you wanted to update or add to the CDP color scheme or

-And finally, the CDP base color scheme is defined in `generate-cdp-colors.js`.

 ### Design Guidelines